 Allegations from Bell

-In the lawsuit, Bell said that she immediately began to notice red flags with how the hospital allegedly sterilized its equipment.
+In the lawsuit, Bell said she immediately began to notice red flags with how the hospital allegedly sterilized its equipment.

 RELATED | Saint Luke's operates on patients with 'rusty' and 'damaged' equipment, according to complaint

-POU protocols are meant to prevent the "build up and calcification of biological debris such as flesh, blood, and feces," according to the lawsuit.
+POU protocols are meant to prevent the "buildup and calcification of biological debris such as flesh, blood and feces," according to the lawsuit.

+Bell said in the lawsuit the hospital didn't have the proper equipment to store organs, claiming the hospital would store organs in restaurant-grade slushie machines in place of machines called "hush slush."
 The machines are used to cool tissue to induce regional hypothermia and keep organs cold outside the human body.

+In one instance, according to the lawsuit, Bell was called into a room where a doctor was operating on a patient.
 The doctor asked for equipment, and when Bell stated she had never heard of it, he yelled at her and told Bell to get out of the room.

 "Saint Luke’s and its surgical teams consistently abused Ms. Bell and tried to intimidate her to throw aside sterile processing protocols.
 The surgeons would swear and yell at Ms. Bell.
-Other surgeons also called Ms. Bell stupid and questioned her education," the lawsuit states.
+Other surgeons also called Ms. Bell stupid and questioned her education," the lawsuit stated.

-SSI's are infections that "occur in the body of a patient at or around the site of surgical incision," according to the lawsuit.
+SSIs are infections that "occur in the body of a patient at or around the site of surgical incision," according to the lawsuit.

 S.A.
 Herrera's allegations

-Bell said she reported the treatment to several leadership members, supervisors and human resource staff, but her concerns were shrugged off,
+Bell said she reported the treatment to several leadership members, supervisors and human resource staff, but her concerns were shrugged off.

 In August 2023, a director told Herrera to complete a review and audit of the competencies and training for sterile processing technicians.